External Links

 Expert committee report: Complementary Medicines in the Australian Health System (webpage) 2003 report to the Parliamentary Secretary for Health by the Australian government’s Complementary Medicine Expert Committee (CMEC).

-Discussion Paper: Regulation of Complementary Health Practitioners. (pdf) 2002 discussion paper by the New South Wales Health Department.
+Discussion Paper: Regulation of Complementary Health Practitioners. (pdf) 2002 discussion paper by the New South Wales Health Department. (this report is currently off line – we will post a PDF when it comes to hand)

 Other reports pertaining to the regulation of naturopathy or Western herbal medicine